jaybuie1969/led/README.md

 The signal output time series and the waterfall image are technically unnecessary artifacts of the production process, but can be useful.
 The time series can be used again and fed into a "repeater" signal generator.
 The waterfall image is a useful analysis tool to show each frame of the video at one time.

+NOTE:  BY DEFAULT, THE LEDEdit SOFTWARE ENDS UP SWAPPING THE RED AND GREEN CHANNELS FROM THE GENERATED VIDEO, SO A CHANGE WAS MADE TO COLOR-DISTORT THE
+VIDEO FILE SO THAT THE GENERATED PROGRAM FOR THE LED LIGHT STRING WILL HAVE THE CORRECT COLORS